chadfazio/asm341/_build/html/_sources/module2/lab4/lab4.rst.txt

     |lab24-6|

-        ..
-NOTE:: You can also use PCRE to define custom patterns for obfuscation.
+        .. note:: You can also use PCRE to define custom patterns for obfuscation.
 Feel free to experiment with this as it can have interesting consequences for the application (intentional or otherwise).

 #.
 When you're finished, return to **Local Traffic -> Virtual Servers -> asm_vs -> Security Tab -> Policies** and **disable** your ASM policy in preparation for the next module.